 POSDAO algorithm design decisions are discussed, including the pluggable consensus layer, DPOS, and the underlying reward structures.

 Consensus layer options: Chains may choose the underlying consensus algorithm that best suits their use cases and users.

-DPOS: DPOS is known to provide a high level of scalability and can achieve better decentralization than proof-of-work mining at a much lower resource cost.
+dPoS: Delegated Proof-of-Stake is known to provide a high level of scalability and can achieve better decentralization than proof-of-work mining at a much lower resource cost.

 Minimum candidate stake: The minimum candidate stake discourages the potential centralization of candidate seats and deters a coordinated validator set attack.